mozilla/glean/docs/dev/cut-a-new-release.md

     * This is important so that no changes are lost.
     * This might have merge conflicts with the `main` branch, which you need to fix before it is merged.
 8. Once the above pull request lands, delete the specific release branch.
+9. Update `glean-ffi` in the iOS megazord.
+See the [application-services documentation for that](https://github.com/mozilla/application-services/blob/main/megazords/ios/README.md#glean-component).

 ## Hotfix release for latest version